• Skip to primary navigation

 Apple Cake

-A plush cinnamon-scented cake studded with apples and dusted with powdered sugar
+A plush cinnamon-scented cake studded with apples and finished with a crunchy top

 Prep Time20 minutes mins